-The media department is well resourced with its own computers, DTP software, digital cameras and editing software.
+The media department is well resourced with its own TV studio, computers, DTP software, digital cameras and editing software.
 Homework will include background reading from academic textbooks, essay writing and research projects.
 We expect a student to undertake a minimum of 4 to 5 hours of independent study a week.

 How will I be assessed?

 - Media Representations and Responses - written examination: 2 hours 30 minutes